The Quiz Lover’s Guide to Understanding Countries, Capitals, and Continents

 Summary

-Countries, capitals and continents are easier to understand when you treat them as connected parts of world geography.
+Countries, capitals, and continents are easier to understand when you treat them as connected parts of world geography.

+A country tells you the place.
 A capital gives you the government center.
+A continent shows you the bigger region.

 Memorizing capitals is useful, especially for quizzes.
 But geography becomes more meaningful when you also understand location, neighbors, maps, regions, and context.